CSHaitao/LexEval/README.md

 </div>

-- **Memorization**: At this level, LLMs are responsible for recalling and accurately retrieving key legal information, such as fundamental statutes, case laws, legal principles, and specialized terminology.
-This ability ensures that models can store and access foundational knowledge relevant to legal tasks.
+- **Memorization**: The memorization level examines the model’s ability to recall basic legal concepts and rules.
+Strong memorization skills can lay a solid foundation for more advanced cognitive abilities.

-- **Understanding**: LLMs are tested on their ability to comprehend and interpret legal texts and concepts.
-They must grasp the meaning, implications, and relevance of legal content, demonstrating an ability to accurately understand the issues presented in legal cases, documents, or regulations.
+- **Understanding**: The understanding level assesses large language models’ ability to interpret and explain facts, concepts, and relationships between events, as well as their ability to organize and summarize legal texts.

-- **Logic Inference**: This ability evaluates the model’s capacity for legal reasoning and deduction.
-LLMs are expected to apply logical reasoning to derive conclusions from given legal facts and rules.
-This includes identifying patterns, drawing inferences, and making connections between legal principles in a structured manner.
+- **Logic Inference**: The logical inference level involves the ability to analyze information and identify its components, relationships, and patterns.

-- **Discrimination**: LLMs must exhibit the ability to analyze, compare, and evaluate the significance of legal information based on specific legal criteria.
-This involves distinguishing between similar legal concepts, analyzing case precedents, and determining the relevance of legal evidence.
+- **Discrimination**: The discrimination level evaluates the model's ability to identify and distinguish complex legal issues and legal facts.

-- **Generation**: At this level, LLMs are expected to produce professional and legally sound documents.
-This includes drafting legal opinions, contracts, case summaries, and other legal texts.
-The generated content should be precise, well-structured, and adhere to legal standards based on provided instructions or conditions.
+- **Generation**: The discrimination level evaluates the model's ability to identify and distinguish complex legal issues and legal facts.

-- **Ethics**: The Ethics level assesses the model's capacity to recognize and address ethical issues in legal contexts.
-LLMs should be able to analyze legal ethical dilemmas, weigh pros and cons, and make decisions aligned with professional ethics, legal principles, and social values.
+- **Ethics**: The ethics level assesses the model’s ability to recognize and analyze legal ethical issues, make ethical decisions, and weigh pros and cons.

-This taxonomy serves as the foundation of LexEval, ensuring that LLMs are evaluated comprehensively across the full spectrum of legal cognitive tasks.
-By organizing tasks into these six levels, the LexEval benchmark provides a robust framework for assessing how well LLMs can support legal professionals in their work, while also highlighting potential areas for improvement in the models' abilities to handle complex legal scenarios.
+LexCog is not a linear learning process.
+During training, models can move between different levels and design tasks across these levels for learning.
+Different legal tasks may involve multiple model ability levels simultaneously, and a model’s performance at one ability level should be evaluated comprehensively based on its performance across various legal tasks.
+We hope that the introduction of this taxonomy can help researchers better design training objectives and evaluation tasks, thus promoting the development of legal cognitive abilities in large language models.

 ## Tasks Definition